Summer in the City: Live in New York

-Summer in the City: Live in New York is a live album, produced by Joe Jackson and Sheldon Steiger.
+Summer in the City: Live in New York is a live album by English musician, singer and songwriter Joe Jackson with Graham Maby and Gary Burke.
+The album was produced by Jackson and Sheldon Steiger.

 With semi-classical pieces on his previous three recordings, Jackson proved he had not abandoned pop altogether in June 2000, with this issue, an album drawn from an August 1999 concert.
-It featured Jackson playing the piano and singing, backed only by Graham Maby and drummer Gary Burke, performing some of his old songs and several covers.
+It featured Jackson playing the piano and singing, backed only by bassist Maby and drummer Burke, performing some of his old songs and several covers.

 The shows were recorded by Steve Remote and Sheldon Steiger over three days in August 1999 at Joe's Pub in Manhattan.

 Track listing

 All songs written and arranged by Joe Jackson, except where noted.